 ANDY WARHOL "SOUP CAN BAG" SILKSCREEN, 1966

-Later that year Warhol would begin working with screenprinting which both mechanized and revolutionized his practice.
+Later that year Warhol would begin working with screenprinting which both mechanized and revolutionized his art practice.

 During this period Warhol transitioned from painting soup cans by hand using stencils (or not) to printing directly on canvas.

 It can't be emphasized enough how vital and ground-breaking the mid-sixties were for Warhol.
-In addition to the Soup Cans, Warhol also introduced images of (a recently deceased) Marilyn Monroe (reviving the genre of portraiture) he began producing films and promoting the Velvet Underground.
+In addition to the Soup Cans, Warhol also introduced images of (a recently deceased) Marilyn Monroe, singlehandedly reviving the genre of portraiture.
+He also began producing films and promoting the Velvet Underground.
 Needless to say this era was his creative zenith.

 Questions about this piece?
 Contact us or call +1.416.704.1720

 Feldman & Schellmann II.4a

 There are two small moisture marks on the right, overall very good condition, with very bright and strong colors.